-The Certificate Program in Legal Studies is designed for students who are interested in the study of law as a cultural product and as a field of critical inquiry.
+This certificate is designed for students who are interested in the study of law as a cultural product and as a field of critical inquiry.
 It is not a professional program in para-legal education.
-The certificate may be earned in conjunction with any baccalaureate degree and should be especially useful to those preparing for careers in government service, business, journalism and education.
+The certificate may be earned in conjunction with any baccalaureate degree.
 Courses taken in the program may be used to satisfy major, minor, other credential or general education requirements.
 No more than 12 units, however, may be in the candidate’s major.

 Twenty-four total units distributed as follows: